 On the island of Ogijima in the Seto Inland Sea there is a rare and unusual lighthouse.

-Ogijima Lighthouse is one of only two unpainted lighthouses in the whole of Japan.
+Ogijima Lighthouse is one of only three unpainted lighthouses in the whole of Japan.
 It is made from Aji-stone, one of Takamatsu’s proud exports.
 Aji-stone has a famous reputation as a high-grade luxury stone material, and sophisticated stonemasonry skills have developed around the areas where it is quarried.

 In this article, we investigate some of the stone sculptures created as a result of this stone-working culture.